 Potato Bush Camp: Our full report

-Potato Bush is a new camp, and has a lot to live up to when compared with it’s bigger sister next door, as well as some of the other excellent luxury camps in the Lower Zambezi.
-Potato Bush Camp certainly met and exceeded our high expectations when we visited.
+Potato Bush is a newer camp, and has a lot to live up to when compared with its more luxurious sister next door, as well as some of the other excellent luxury camps in the Lower Zambezi - but Potato Bush Camp certainly met and exceeded our high expectations when we visited.
 We found it very difficult to find any significant faults with it.
 It’s small and intimate and we loved the unique, unusual design, the variety of the activities and we think it’s run very well by a great little team.

 - We recommend at least 3 to 4 nights to take maximum advantage of the variety of activities on offer.

 Food & drink

 - Full Board & Activities